Stay safe and check the latest government advice at Coronavirus Victoria.

 Green Man’s Arms

 For a vegan take on an eggplant parma, step inside Carlton spot Green Man’s Arms.
-Their meat-free, dairy-free version of the pub standard comes with cabbage slaw and potato aioli.
+The meat-free, dairy-free version of the pub standard comes with cabbage slaw and potato aioli.
 The Green Man’s vego fare is Israeli-inspired, with Middle Eastern flavours on show.
 Paired with great local ales on tap, it’s pub grub with a green difference.

 Hardimans Hotel